How the FEHB Program Works

 The Federal Employees Health Benefits Program (FEHB) is an unconventional government program.
 Instead of giving you one "take it or leave it" choice, the government authorizes plans to compete for your premium dollar.
 It pays most of the premium cost—up to 75 percent for annuitants and most employees—and even more for Postal employees and employees of some other agencies, such as the FDIC and SEC.
 Considering tax advantages, the government pays between 80 and 90 percent of premium costs for most plans for employees (but not retirees).
 Nationally, about 280 plan options are offered, with almost all employees and retirees eligible to join 20 or more.
 You decide which plan you want to join.
 If you are not satisfied, you can switch in the next Open Season.

 The FEHB program enrolls about 8 million persons.
-Enrollees spend about $50 billion a year through their health plans.
+Enrollees spend over $50 billion a year through their health plans.
 About five percent of enrollees switch among plans in Open Season, based on past trends.
-Until the Medicare Advantage program, which was modeled on the FEHB program, it was the largest "managed competition" system for harnessing consumer choices to contain health insurance costs.
+Until the Medicare Advantage program, which was modeled on the FEHB program, it was the largest “managed competition” system for harnessing consumer choices to contain health insurance costs.
 Studies have shown that it outperforms both Medicare and private employer plans in coverage, cost control, and consumer satisfaction.

 OPM sets minimum financial, administrative, and benefit terms and conditions for every plan participating in the program.
 Insurance companies and OPM agree each year on contracts setting forth both benefits and costs.
 A few key points about the FEHB program: